Ensemble learning for Physics Informed Neural Networks: a Gradient Boosting approach: Conclusion

 \section{Conclusion}

 In this paper, we propose a GB PINNs algorithm, which utilizes multiple neural networks in sequence to predict solutions of PDEs.
-The algorithm is straightforward to implement and does not require extensive fine-tuning of hyperparameters.
+The algorithm is straightforward to implement and does not require extensive fine-tuning of neural network architectures.
 Additionally, the method is flexible and can be easily integrated with other PINNs techniques.
-Our experimental results demonstrate its effectiveness in solving a wide range of intractable PDE problems.
+Our experimental results demonstrate its effectiveness in solving a wide range of PDE problems with a special focus on singular perturbation.

 However, it should be noted that the algorithm has some limitations.
 Firstly, it is not suitable for solving conservation laws with derivative blow-ups, such as the inviscid Burgers' equation and the Sod shock tube problem.
 This is due to the lack of sensitivity of these equations' solutions to PDE loss.
 The addition of more neural networks alone cannot overcome this issue.
 Secondly, the optimal combination of neural networks is not always clear, and the current experimental selection is mostly based on experience and prior estimation of the PDE problem.
 Further research into the theoretical and quantitative analysis of this method is an interesting direction for future work.